smhanov/zwibbler-service/README.md

 # Installers for Zwibbler Collaboration Server

-This project packages the zwibserve collaboration server as a system service that you can install on Linux.
+This project packages the Zwibbler Collaboration Server as a system service that you can install on Linux.

 Please refer to the instructions at https://github.com/smhanov/zwibserve, which also includes the link to the installers.